whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-10-Luxor-Box-Subscription-December-2015-Special-Edition-Box-Review.md

 <figcaption>The packaging in open position</figcaption>
 <br>

 <p>I love how the cards are housed in a neat package.
 I'm all about organization so this was totally appreciated.
-It's a pretty sturdy and gorgeous looking case too so it can be gifted as well.</p>
+It's a pretty sturdy and gorgeous looking case too, so it can be gifted as well.</p>

 <br>